-- Joined the Education and PR Team, participated as a speaker in and cooperated with operation of JEITA Responsible Minerals Sourcing Inquiry Briefings 2018 that was convened to raise awareness of the responsible sourcing of minerals issue and to promote understanding of the survey methods among secondary suppliers and others.
+- Joined the Education and PR Team and participated as a speaker in and cooperated with operation of the JEITA Responsible Minerals Sourcing Inquiry Briefings 2018, which was convened to raise awareness of the responsible sourcing of minerals issue and promote understanding of survey methods among secondary suppliers and others.

-- As leader of the Data Exchange Standard Developing Team, collaborated in the push to revise the IPC-1755 conflict minerals data exchange standard for exchanging data between different computer systems based on EU regulations, submitted opinions to RMI on blockchain technology and exchanged ideas with smelter as part of determining preferable data exchange methods.
+- As leader of the Data Exchange Standard Developing Team, collaborated in the push to revise the IPC-1755 responsible minerals sourcing data exchange standard for exchanging data between different computer systems based on EU regulations and submitted opinions to RMI on blockchain technology as part of determining preferable data exchange methods.

-- Participation in the Japan Conflict-Free Sourcing Working Group of the automobile industry, coordinating feedback on the survey manual and its tools.
+- Participated in the Japan Conflict-Free Sourcing Working Group of the automobile industry, coordinating feedback on the survey manual and its tools.

 - Participated in the Smelter Support Team to jointly confirm risks with smelters.